scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/azure-devops-aws-lambda-ci-cd/index.md

 ---
-title: "Azure DevOps CI/CD Pipeline for an AWS Lambda Node.js Function"
+title: 'Azure DevOps CI/CD Pipeline for an AWS Lambda Node.js Function'
-date: "2020-02-08"
+date: '2020-02-08'
-description: "End-to-end working example for testing, building, linting, and deploying an AWS Lambda Node.js function to multiple environments."
+description: 'End-to-end working example for testing, building, linting, and deploying an AWS Lambda Node.js function to multiple environments.'
-tags: ["Cloud", "Programming"]
+tags: ['Cloud', 'Programming']
 ---

 ## Overview

 This project serves as an end-to-end working example for testing, building, linting, and deploying an AWS Lambda Node.js function to multiple environments using AWS CloudFormation, Azure Pipelines, and Azure DevOps.
-The complete source code is located in [this GitHub repository](https://github.com/scottenriquez/azure-devops-aws-lambda-ci-cd "GitHub"), and the build output is publicly available via [Azure DevOps](https://dev.azure.com/scottenriquez/AWS%20Lambda%20CI-CD/_build?definitionId=1&_a=summary "Azure DevOps build summary").
+The complete source code is located in [this GitHub repository](https://github.com/scottenriquez/azure-devops-aws-lambda-ci-cd 'GitHub'), and the build output is publicly available via [Azure DevOps](https://dev.azure.com/scottenriquez/AWS%20Lambda%20CI-CD/_build?definitionId=1&_a=summary 'Azure DevOps build summary').

 ## Setting Up a Git Repository